YashasSamaga/AMX-Assembly-Docs/DOCUMENT.md

     }

     // compiler uses whatever information it has and adds instructions to correct the stack before returning
-    // if items have been pushed manually using #emit, the compiler won't be aware of it return 1234;
+    // if items have been pushed or popped manually using #emit, the compiler won't be aware of it return 1234;
 }
 main () {